 'price': 49.99, and

 'currency': 'EUR', for example.
 Supported currencies are EUR and USD.
-We require that the modules sold on our Apps platform have a proper description, complete with screenshots of the functionalities and an overall nice presentation page.
+We require that the modules sold on our Apps platform is the lowest (or the same) price on the web, have a proper description, complete with screenshots of the functionalities and an overall nice presentation page.
 Please refer to the following section for more informations on how to achieve this goal.
 We reserve the rights to unpublish modules which do not conform to these criterias until they receive a proper presentation page.

 Don't be afraid to value your work as it should be !
 If people need the feature of your module, they will pay for it.
 In any case it will make them gain development time so you should not undervalue your work.
 We think 100 euros is a good starting point.

 Starting from version 8.0, the module icon needs to be located at